containers/buildah/docs/buildah-build.1.md

 **--stdin**

 Pass stdin into the RUN containers.
-Sometime commands being RUN within a Containerfile want to request information from the user.
+Sometimes commands being RUN within a Containerfile want to request information from the user.
 For example apt asking for a confirmation for install.
 Use --stdin to be able to interact from the terminal during the build.